Silver AS AN INVESTMENT Fundamentals

 Silver Jewelry Demand

 About 1/4th of annual silver demand is used in silver jewelry and for the production of silver eating utensils.
-Silverware has long been utilized in cutlery due to its brilliant luster, anti-germicidal properties, and easily malleable characteristics making it conducive for silver artisan’s designs and production.
+Silverware has long gotten utilized in cutlery due to its brilliant luster, anti-germicidal properties, and easily malleable characteristics, making it conducive for silver artisan’s designs and production.

 Higher gold prices have also helped sustain and grow new markets for mid-priced silver jewelry items as many jewelry buyers have begun to choose small sterling silver jewelry items over more costly higher value precious metal jewelry items (gold, platinum, palladium).